 Accepting user text input is accomplished with the

 UITextField for single-line inputs and UITextView for multi-line editable text.
 You can drag either of these controls onto a screen and double-click to set the initial text.

 iOS applications using a tab-navigation UI are built using the UITabBarController class.
 In this article we’ll walk through how to set up a tabbed application that contains several controllers and views.
 We’ll then examine how to load a UITabBarController when it is not the root controller, such as after a login screen.

-In this article, we will explore each of the three Web Views provided by Apple:
+In this article, we will explore the web views provided by Apple–

 SFSafariViewController–their similarities and differences, and how they can be used.